OAGi/Score/docs/user_guide/index.rst

    *Updated start date*, or *Updated end date* search filters to help locate the desired business context (see `How to use Search Filters <#how-to-use-search-filters>`__).
-Click on its Name or GUID to open its “Edit Business Context” page.
+Click on its Name or GUID to open its "Edit Business Context" page.

-4. The “Edit Business Context” page is returned where the followings actions can be performed:
+4. The "Edit Business Context" page is returned where the followings actions can be performed:

    1. Change the *Name* of the Business Context.

    2. Add a *Business Context Value*.

-      1. Click “Add” button in the Business Context Values table.
+      1. Click "Add" button in the Business Context Values table.

       2. In pop-up dialog, select the *Context Category*, then *Context Scheme*, and select a value from within the Context Scheme (this has to be done in such order).
-Finally, Click the “Add” button.
+Finally, Click the "Add" button.
 To add another Business Context Value following the same steps again.
 All the values are always interpreted conjunctively as described earlier (see `Understanding